 Liver Constraints Causing Interstitial Cystitis

-The Liver can become discontent when emotional strain constricts the free flow of Qi according to TCM.
+The Liver can become discontent when emotional strain constricts the free flow of Qi according to Chinese medicine.
 With this pattern, there would be frequent urination with the feeling that you have not fully voided.
 Additional symptoms of Liver Qi constraints would include a feeling of distention or pain in the area of the ribs and breast, menstrual disorders, irritability, or abdominal distention and pain.
+This type of IC would likely occur during stressful times.

 Damp-Heat and Interstitial Cystitis